 On the other hand, your personal residence will not generate cash flow, and instead, functions more as a living expense and less like an investment, so while personal home ownership can help diversify your investment portfolio over time, it may not be the most lucrative way to build wealth.

 When you’re ready to start, talk to a realtor in your target area.
 Find out what features in homes are selling well, and what average rents are.
 Ask how long homes typically stay on the market and look at comparable sales.

 Consider where you live, and consider your goals.
-Cities tend to have higher purchase prices than suburban areas, but that is countered with higher potential return on investment because you can charge higher rent or sale prices.
+Cities tend to have higher purchase prices than suburban areas.
+But that’s countered with the higher potential return on investment because you can charge higher rent or sale prices.